SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 ```

 This defines two new arguments.
 The first, `-MaxLines`, uses `int?` as its type, so it will only
-accept integer numbers, and be null if not supplied.
-This argument is not positional (you must use
+accept integers, and be null if not supplied.
+This argument is not positional (you must use the
-the name), and it's optional.
-We've also added a validator to ensure the value is positive, and
+name), and it's optional.
+We've also added a validator to ensure the value is positive, and since
-since `-MaxLines` might be a bit verbose, we've given it an alias `-Lines`, which can be used as an
+`-MaxLines` might be a bit verbose, we've given it an alias `-Lines`, which can be used as an
 alternative name to supply the argument.

 > An argument can have any number of aliases; just repeat the [`AliasAttribute`][] attribute.